Sublime (band): 1992–1995: 40oz. to Freedom and Robbin' the Hood

-1996: Nowell's death, self-titled final album, and breakup
+1996: Nowell's death, self-titled album, and breakup

 In early 1996, Sublime headlined the first SnoCore Tour.
 In February, they began recording what would comprise the band's self-titled third record and their major label debut album.
 Sublime completed it before Nowell died of a heroin overdose on May 25, 1996, at a motel in San Francisco, California, the day after their last live show in Petaluma, California (May 24, 1996), and two months prior to the release of the self-titled album.
 Nowell was found dead at 11:30 a.m. in a motel room after a night of partying.
 He was 28 years old.
 Some Sublime fans were not aware of Nowell's death when the self-titled album became a huge success, including the single "What I Got", which peaked at number one on the Modern Rock chart.
-The album earned the band worldwide fame, and was certified 5× platinum by the Recording Industry Association of America (RIAA) in December 1999.
+The album earned the band worldwide fame, and was certified Diamond by the Recording Industry Association of America (RIAA) in July 2026.
 In addition to "What I Got", the album included several other popular posthumous singles, including "Santeria", "Doin' Time", "Wrong Way", and "April 29, 1992 (Miami)", all of which received heavy airplay.

 Jason Westfall, one of Sublime's managers, was quoted as saying that the surviving members of the band would not continue to perform and record under the "Sublime" name: "Just like Nirvana, Sublime died when Brad died."